dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_velero: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_velero: Enable this feature (or use the FEATURES variable instead)
+* VELERO_VERSION: Version to install (or use the FEATURES variable instead)
 * DEBUG_velero: Debug this feature
-* Environment VELERO_VERSION (required): Valid velero version to install (e.g. 1.4.2)

 ### <a id="vim"></a> Vim